A GDE wholesaler must meet the following eligibility criteria:

 - Agree to first recommend Postal Service products and services to its customers who request the services of the wholesaler concerning any type of inbound commercial parcel shipment.

-- Upon the request of a customer gained by joint sales efforts with, or sale leads from, the Postal Service, provide to that customer detailed reports concerning the items that the GDE wholesaler has tendered under the GDE Wholesaler Program to the Postal Service on behalf of the customer, with details of volume and revenue information.
+- Upon the request of a customer, provide to that customer detailed reports concerning the items that the GDE wholesaler has tendered under the GDE Wholesaler Program to the Postal Service on behalf of the customer, with details of volume and revenue information, as well as any applicable tracking information.

 - Provide a return address in the United States for items that it tenders to the Postal Service, and provide a detailed explanation of its return procedures.